 - We proudly meet the global protocols for safety set by the World Travel & Tourism Council, which take into account recommendations by the CDC, the WHO, and the ECDC.
 Learn more about our commitment to #SafeTravels.

 - To further protect our staff and clients, employees who are able to work from home are encouraged to do so.
 Staff members who are working in the office are required to pass a brief health screening and to wear a mask while not at their desks.
 All visitors to the office are also required to pass a brief health screening and wear a mask.

 - Our team is closely monitoring the situation by reviewing all travel warnings, recommendations, and advisories from the U.S. State Department, the World Health Organization, and the Centers for Disease Control and Prevention.

-- We hold daily staff meetings to ensure that all our staff members are properly briefed on the most current information.
+- We hold regular staff meetings to ensure that all our staff members are properly briefed on the most current information.

 - We are in constant communication with airlines, vendors, and our network of in-country partners for the latest news and updates.